 An elegant way of adding an extra layer is with a mohair serape, (see how I styled my cream serape with jeans and wellies for a casual transitional look).
 This dark navy one is elegant and would work with almost every colour and style imaginable.

-Of course, my floral dress wouldn’t be everyone’s desk to dinner choice, so for more inspiration here are the other members of The Over 40 Collective with their interpretation (Tap on their photos to see their posts).
+Of course, my floral dress wouldn’t be everyone’s desk to dinner choice, so for more inspiration here are some of my blogging friends with their interpretation.
+(Tap on their photos to see their posts).

 Thank you to Hobbs for providing our desk to dinner outfits.
 Thank you too to Ian for photographing my desk look and to my son for photographing my dinner look.
 Later this week I’ll be linking this post to I Will Wear What I Like, Brilliant Blog Posts and The Saturday Share.